Ayush086/Admin-Dashboard/README.md

 ## Usage

-To use this admin dashboard, simply clone the repository and open the `index.html` file in your web browser.
+- To use this admin dashboard, simply clone the repository and open the `index.html` file in your web browser.
 You can also customize the dashboard to fit your specific needs by modifying `style.css` and `script.js` files.
+- NOTE: Please ensure that the image paths in the HTML and CSS files are set correctly to display all images properly.

 ## Contributing